shuaiqifeiyang/Tiramisu/content/posts/leetcode-frequency/Leetcode-Frequency-21-40.en.md

 *   The stack store the index of left parenthesis.
 *   Extra item in stack presents the left parenthesis that don't have corresponding right parenthesis.
 *   `s.erase(remove(s.begin(), s.end(), '*'), s.end()); `
+    *   `remove` returns an iterator to the element that follows the last element not removed.

 ## Simulation
 ### 68. Text Justification